simonwep/nanopop/README.md

     // You could also create your own boundary using a custon DOMRect (https://developer.mozilla.org/en-US/docs/Web/API/DOMRect)!
     container: document.documentElement.getBoundingClientRect(),

-    // Optional arrow element that is position in the center between the popper
-    // and the reference element.
+    // Optional arrow element that is positioned between the popper and the reference element.
     arrow: undefined,

     // Margin between the popper element and the reference